goblindegook/littlefoot/README.md

 #### Changed methods

-- `activate()` will not activate any footnotes if called without a selector and will no longer return a list of activated popovers.
+- `activate()` will no longer return a list of activated popovers and no longer allows setting a custom class on the popover element through it.
+Use `activateCallback` if you wish to manipulate the button or popover elements.
 - `close()` was renamed `dismiss()` and will no longer return the list of deactivated buttons.

 #### Removed methods